cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 </div>

 :::tip Note
 Some of the packages from CloudLinux OS Shared repo will still be present.
-They are the same as CentOS packages, and don't have to be removed.
-They will be updated in the future from CentOS repositories, as new versions come out.
+They are the same as AlmaLinux or CentOS* packages, and don't have to be removed.
+They will be updated in the future from AlmaLinux or CentOS* repositories, as new versions come out.
 :::

 ## Migration to EasyApache 4